George-Fabeni/python-arduino/README.md

 # Project goals

-Communication between Python and Arduino for a **gesture controlled robot arm!** Arduino is responsible for controlling the servos and depth data (ultrassonic sensor), and python identifies hand positions and send them to arduino (mediapipe, opencv).
+Communication between Python and Arduino for a **gesture controlled robot arm!** Arduino is responsible for controlling the servos, and python identifies hand positions and send them to arduino (mediapipe, opencv).

 # Current Status

-So far, you can use the input in Python to control the angle of 2 servos (considering 180° range of motion).
-One corresponds to  *'x'* axis and the other to *'y'* axis position of the tip of your index finger in your hand.
-Servos's controls are connected to pin 9 and pin 10.
+So far, you can use the input in Python to control the angle of 3 servos (considering 180° range of motion).
+One corresponds to  *'x'* axis and other to *'y'* axis position of the tip of your index finger in your hand.
+3rd axis is controled by "depth" data, which considers the distance between the tip of your index and the base of your wrist (landmarks 0 and 8 from mediapipe), so the distance "reduces" when your hand is farther (it doesn't actually reduces, but occupies less pixels).
+Servos's controls are connected to pin 9, 10 and 11 (x, y and z axis respectively).

 Coding is still in progress.
 I intend to use, in the future, an xbox 360 kinect (1414) for capturing image and depth, but I couldn't manage to gather data from kinect so far (can't use pykinect, libfreenect, etc).

 ## How to use it